jeongho/claude/textcraft-project-guidelines.md

 2. **Multiple Commands:**
    - Process one command at a time
    - Start with proof for best results
+   - Follow with revise if needed
+   - Use draft to create concise versions
-   - Follow with format-specific commands
+   - Apply format-specific commands last

 3. **Best Results:**
    - Provide clear context